filamentgroup/grunticon/README.md

 The workflow we’ve been using so far involves creating a new Illustrator file with the artboard set to the desired size of the icon you want set in the CSS.

-Export the artwork by choosing File > Save as…  In the dialog, choose “SVG” as the format and enter a name for the file.
+Export the artwork by choosing `File > Save as…`.
+In the dialog, choose “SVG” as the format and enter a name for the file.
 This filename will be used as your class name later.
 Non-word characters will be stripped out.

 The Save SVG dialog that opens up has a plethora of options.
 Here are a few tips we’ve learned.